hite/generator-wpd/README.md

 + technology stack. [bootstrap][] or [foundation5][] for css framework; [wpdcsscode][] or [BEM][] for css code style;[grunt][] or [gulp][] for tasks building; bower for client package management;[mocha][] or [jasmine][] for test framework

 ## Changlog
+**Release log @2014-7-14 in version 0.2.0 (just about desktop-basic generator )**

++ rewrite the `yo wpd:desktop-basic` flow of installation .
+Add few questions about Ruby installation and CodeSinppet installation in WebStrom or SublimeText.
++ add static server which surpports ftl files parsing and ajax-server emulator .
+More about [grunt-localserver](https://www.npmjs.org/package/grunt-localserver)
++ add run-demo grunt task to quick see the demo page.
+Just run `grunt rundemo` in directory containing Gruntfile.js.
++ optimize Gruntfile.js, and delete unnecessary tasks and configuration

 **Release log @2014-7-14 in version 0.1.0**

 + add desktop-basic generator